 Family Group Conferences are meetings held between professionals and family members, which aim to achieve the best outcomes for children.
 They promote the involvement of the wider family to achieve a resolution of difficulties for Children in Need, and may help to identify short-term and/or permanent solutions for children within the family network.

 We will offer a Family Group Conference or other form of family meeting at an early stage.
 If a child becomes Looked After, perhaps following an emergency, without a Family Group Conference having been held, then (where appropriate) we will arrange one as soon as possible.

-The process is set out in the Family Group Conference Procedure.
+The process is set out in the Family Group Conferences Procedure.

 9. Complaints Procedure